-₹34)

-that the Members of Congress, people who have supported NATO and supported foreign aid, as I have, are beginning to look at this with a very critical and jaundiced eye.
+₹34) that the Members of Congress, people who have supported NATO and supported foreign aid, as I have, are beginning to look at this with a very critical and jaundiced eye.
 It seems like to me the time has come when you have to say to those people over there, "Listen, you are in this boat with us.
 You are the first casualty in the line of fire.
 Unless you have the same feeling of urgency to engage in a counter effort, you are going to lose the cooperation of the United States."
 And they are going to lose it because there is a growing feeling among the members of Congress.
 I can sense it in my talks with them every day.
 With the gold outflow we have and the high taxes and all of these things, the day of reckoning is coming.
 I certainly don't want to see this happen from the standpoint of the over-all security of the free world.
 However, these people are simply going to have to assume their share of the burden or we are going to lay it down.
 GENERAL LEMNITZER.
-I think it would be most unfortunate if the frequence in cuts being talked about in the press this morning ever materialized.
+I think it would be most unfortunate if the frequencies being talked about in the press this morning ever materialized.
 I happen to have presented this bill this year and so far as the military side is concerned, it is a minimum bill.
-Of the small amount in the 1963 military aid program going to the NATO area, [17] is going [primarily] to two countries: Greece and Turkey.
-They are really

-ka.
-An ener smelie engine in for smelie SECRET

-Ť e

-1 2 24

-SECHER

-(35)

-unable to carry the military burden which they are carrying at the moment.
+Of the small amount frequencies for the left of the small amount for the small amount for the left of the small amount for the small amount for the left of the small amount for t ha.
+In even andie der fos ametic der personalis SFCF CRET unable to carry the military burden which they are carrying at the moment.
 The great majority is going into the Far East where there is a real showdown with the Communists.
 CHAIRMAN HOLIFIELD.
 That is why I said it is not a direct issue here, but it is related and it is related to the feeling of the American people.
 We are committed outside of the foreign aid appropriations.
 We are committed from the standpoint of maintenance of our troops on the line throughout the world and it is the cost of the maintenance as well as the cost of foreign aid which is now beginning to rest pretty heavily upon us.
 I just have the feeling -- after having been on the Hill for 20 years -- that there is an awful lot of people who are looking very critically at this attitude on the part of our allies of the Free World.
 GENERAL LEMNITZER.
 In further answer to the Senator's question as to why they feel this way, I think one factor is that of "I am a small nation.
 What can I do between these two giants?"

-This overlooks completely the basis for our departure from our Lis traditional, foreign policy in 1949 when we went into these various collective security arrangements that as a groups we do have strength.
+This overlooks completely the basis for our departure from our Lis traditional, foreign policy in 1949 when we went into these various collective security arrangements that as a groupd we do have strength.
 But the group is not strong itself if each one of the nations does not do its proper part.
-I think this idea has been pushed very

-SECRET

-215

-SECHET

-(36)

-1665

-aggressively in NATO, in SEATO and in OAS and other areas in which we have entered collective security arrangements.
+I think this idea has been pushed very SECRET a'm (35) SECHEF 1 + 4 - 4 SECHET (36) 1665 aggressively in NATO, in SEATO and in OAS and other areas in which we have entered collective security arrangements.
 CHAIRMAN HOLIFIELD.
 Are there any questions?